 The Board establishes the policy of the District in accordance with Florida law.
 The Board, by law, must hire a District Manager and District Counsel.
 The powers of CDDs, like other special taxing districts, are limited solely to the provision of infrastructure and services for master planned developments and they must abide by Florida ethics laws.
 For further information. please contact Florida Commissions on Ethics at www.ethics.state.fl.us.

-The District uses a contractor for the control of unwanted vegetation within the water management system and wetland areas to ensure proper water flow and appearance.
+The District uses a contractor to maintain the water management system and wetland areas to ensure proper water flow and appearance.

-The District provides for the costs of bulk electric service for street lights along District roads.
-Maintenance of lighting fixturesand holiday lighting services are handled for the District by qualified contractors.
+The District provides for the costs of electric service for street lights along District roads and the maintenance of street lighting fixtures and holiday lighting services are handled for the District by qualified contractors.

-The District maintains green areas, including basic landscaping maintenance, tree trimming,renovations and material replacements.
+The District maintains landscaped areas, including basic landscaping maintenance, tree trimming,renovations and material replacements.

-District services include manning and operation of access control gates.
+District services include staffng and ensuring the operation of access control gates.

 The District is responsible for repairs of public roadways, sidewalks, and roadway signage, as well as the bridge located within the community.

-The District supplies irrigation water to the community through a well field, holding pond and a pump station system which distributes the water through a network of delivery lines and is responsible for managing electric, repair and maintenance costs for this service.
+The District supplies irrigation water to the CDD controlled grounds through a well field, retention pond and a pump station system which distributes the water through a network of delivery lines and is responsible for managing electric, repair and maintenance costs for this service.

 Who We Are